 Australian International Aerospace Congress

-Our 2019 Aerospace Congress theme is “Innovation within a contemporary aerospace industry” and we are encouraging papers that explore this theme in the following conferences and streams:
+Our 2019 Aerospace Congress theme was“Innovation within a contemporary aerospace industry” and we were encouraging papers that explore this theme in the following conferences and streams:

 - HUMS – see below for specialist Conference details

 - ISSFD – see below for specialist Conference details

 - Aerospace Design